danielmiessler/fabric/README.md

 <br />

 But we go beyond just providing Patterns.
 We provide code for you to build your very own Fabric server and personal AI infrastructure!

-To get started, just run the `./setup.sh` file and it'll set up the client, the API server, and the API server web interface.
-The output of the setup command will also tell you how to run the commands to start them.

 ## Structure